 |China Mobile||6GB + 10GB local data (6 mths)||S$10||100 mins (local) + 100 mins (overseas, selected countries only), free caller ID||100|

 Special mention: TPG’s S$10 XL data plan

-TPG, an Australian telco has since fully launch in Singapore with its 50GB plan that costs just $10.
+TPG, an Australian telco has since fully launched in Singapore with its 50GB plan that costs just S$10.
 Part of this package also includes 1GB of international data roaming at 1Mbps for India, Indonesia, Japan, Malaysia, Philippines, Taiwan and Thailand.
 If you go beyond 1GB, excess international roaming charges are billed at an affordable S$3 per 1GB.

-Launched in May 2019, redONE’s basic no-frills plan comes in at $8.
-For that price, you now get 5GB, up from the previous 3GB, 100 minutes of talktime and 10 SMSes — ideal if you don’t consume a lot of data.
+Launched in May 2019, redONE’s basic no-frills plan comes in at S$8.
+For that price, you now get 5GB, up from the previous 3GB, 100 minutes of talk time and 300 SMSes — ideal if you don’t consume a lot of data.

 The big plus point of this MVNO is that users have free data roaming in Malaysia and no additional charges for calling and texting Malaysian numbers, making it ideal for those who live, work or visit Malaysia often.